-Google, Instagram and Facebook optimize their search engine and newsfeed algorithms every minute to react to the further development of the user experience and attract users.
-The advantage: when a user interacts with the content, it automatically remains visible and present on social media for longer.
+Google, Instagram and Facebook optimize their search engine and newsfeed algorithms every minute to react to user behavior.
+This means that when your audience interacts with content, the content remains visible for longer. improve the user experience.
 The way people use the internet is changing.
 More and more people are using voice search instead of text input.
-As content marketing managers, you have to adapt to this trend and invest more in suitable audio content in order to meet the corresponding user needs.
+As content marketing managers, you have to adapt to this trend and invest more in suitable audio content.
 This is especially true for SEO and web search.

 Micro moments are short moments in which customers search for information, offers or help to make a purchase.
 For example, when I look on my smartphone to see where the nearest supermarket is, the moment I reach for the smartphone is the micro moment – and a great opportunity for marketers.

 “These are the moments when we (the potential customers) want help informing our choices or making decisions.
 For marketers, these moments are an open invitation to engage.
 And they’re the moments you have to be ready for.”
 (Source)